RyanBrim12/software-engineering-warmup-project/README.md

 1 Optional Field:  Written By (Some have Null Spots)

 Query Language:
-- >To initialize the language
+- Use ">" To initialize the language
 - Example: > Title , > director,> writer, > duration,> release date, > rating,> genre
 - == Equality
 - <Less than